Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: Introduction

 \section{Introduction}

-Evidence from Randomized Controlled Trials (RCTs) is widely regarded as the gold standard for validating treatment effects \citep{fisher1935design, banerjee2020theory} in comparative effectiveness research.
-Randomization, along with its extensions—such as covariate-adaptive randomization, stratified randomization, rerandomization, and biased coin designs \citep{pocock1975sequential, zelen1974randomization, morgan2012rerandomization, efron1971forcing, ma2024new}—relieves analysts' of the burden of justifying the unconfoundedness assumption.
-This is a recurring challenge when drawing causal conclusions from observational studies \citep{rosenbaum2010designbook}.
-Furthermore, RCTs have the advantage that the true propensity score is known to data analysts \citep{robins1997toward, aronow2021nonparametric}.
+Evidence from randomized clinical trials (RCT) is widely regarded as the gold standard for evaluating treatment effects in comparative effectiveness research.
+Complete randomization, along with its extensions, such as covariate-adaptive randomization and rerandomization \citep{pocock1975sequential, morgan2012rerandomization, ma2024new}, relieves analysts' burden of justifying the unconfoundedness assumption.
+Furthermore, the true propensity score in RCT is known to data analysts \citep{aronow2025nonparametric}, offering another important advantage over observational studies.

-The most commonly analyzed designs in RCTs include Completely Randomized Experiments (CRE) or Bernoulli sampling, under which the simple Difference-in-Mean estimator (referred to as \emph{the unadjusted estimator} henceforth) is unbiased, $\sqrt{n}$-consistent, centered, and asymptotically normal (CAN) for the average treatment effect (ATE).
-However, in modern clinical medicine, multidimensional baseline covariates are routinely collected in trials.
-It is now well-established, both theoretically and empirically, that adjusting for baseline covariates—especially those prognostic factors affecting potential outcomes—can yield greater efficiency than the unadjusted estimator (see \cite{yang2001efficiency, zhang2008improving, rotnitzky2012improved, lin2013agnostic, ma2020statistical, lei2021regression, zhao2021covariate, ma2022regression, ye2023toward, chang2024exact} and references therein).
+The most straightforward RCT designs include Completely Randomized Experiments (CRE) and Bernoulli sampling, in which treatments are randomly assigned without leveraging any covariate information.
+Under CRE or Bernoulli sampling, the Difference-in-Mean estimator, referred to as \emph{the unadjusted estimator} henceforth, is unbiased, $\sqrt{n}$-consistent, centered and asymptotically normal (CAN) for the average treatment effect (ATE), where $n$ denotes the sample size.
+However, modern trials typically collect multiple baseline measurements.
+It is now widely recognized that, both theoretically and empirically, adjusting for baseline covariates (especially those prognostic factors affecting potential outcomes) in either the design stage or the analysis stage can yield greater efficiency than the unadjusted estimator (see e.g. \citet{yang2001efficiency, zhang2008improving, lin2013agnostic, ma2020statistical, zhao2021covariate, ma2022regression, ye2023toward} and references therein).
+In this paper, we focus only on the adjusting for baseline covariates in the analysis stage and primarily on CRE.
+But we will mention parallel results under Bernoulli sampling when doing so facilitates understanding.

-Covariate adjustment methodologies in RCTs have a long history in statistics \citep{freedman2008regressiona, freedman2008regressionb}.
-Adjustment using linear or simple parametric working models \citep{ye2023toward} has been endorsed in the latest statistical analysis guidelines issued by the U.S. Food and Drug Administration (FDA) \citep{FDA2023} and the European Medicines Agency (EMA) \citep{EMA2015}.
-However, this topic remains somewhat controversial.
-For instance, when the dimension $p$ of the baseline covariates is large relative to the sample size $n$, the most widely used adjusted estimator based on linear working models (see \eqref{adjusted estimator} later) can be severely biased due to the curse of dimensionality, rendering covariate adjustment not only fruitless but potentially detrimental to the analytical results.